Tory Lanez found guilty of shooting Megan Thee Stallion at party

 Related video: Megan Thee Stallion opens up about alleged Tory Lanez shooting incident

-Rapper Tory Lanez has been found guilty of shooting hip-hop star Megan Thee Stallion in the feet after a 2020 party in the Hollywood Hills.
+Rapper Tory Lanez has been found guilty of shooting hip-hop star Megan Thee Stallion in the foot after a 2020 party in the Hollywood Hills.

 The Canadian rapper, whose real name is Daystar Peterson, faces more than 20 years in prison after a Los Angeles jury convicted him of assault and weapons charges on Friday afternoon.

-A jury heard that Megan Thee Stallion, whose real name is Megan Pete, was shot after she and Peterson argued in his SUV after leaving a party at the house of Kylie Jenner.
+A jury heard that Megan Thee Stallion was shot after she and Tory argued in his SUV after leaving a party at the house of Kylie Jenner.

-“I feel like that really rubbed him the wrong way,” she testified according to The Associated Press.
+“I feel like that really rubbed him the wrong way,” the “Sweetest Pie” rapper testified, according to The Associated Press.
 “He kept yelling and cursing.”

-Ms Pete, 27, told the Los Angeles court that Peterson had shot a handgun towards the back of her feet and told her to “Dance b****” after she got out of his SUV and walked away from it.
+Megan – real name Megan Pete – told the Los Angeles court that Tory had shot a handgun towards the back of her feet and told her to “dance b****” after she got out of his SUV and walked away from it.

-She required surgery to remove bullet fragments from her feet and said that Peterson offered her $1m to stay quiet about the incident as he was on probation.
+She required surgery to remove bullet fragments from her feet and said that Tory offered her $1m to stay quiet about the incident as he was on probation.

-Peterson’s lawyer claimed that the shots had actually been fired by Ms Pete’s former best friend Kelsey Harris in a jealous fight between the two women over Peterson, and claimed he had tried to stop the shooting.
+Tory’s lawyer claimed that the shots had actually been fired by Megan’s former best friend Kelsey Harris in a jealous fight between the two women over Peterson, and claimed he had tried to stop the shooting.

 “Megan Pete is a liar.
 She lied about everything in this case from the beginning,” attorney George Mgdesyan said.
 “She lied under oath here.”

-Ms Harris has said that she did not fire the gun and that Peterson was the shooter.
+Harris has said that she did not fire the gun and that Tory was the shooter.

 But after the jury left the courtroom the rapper’s father shouted angrily at deputies.

-“This wicked system stands judged before God almighty!” he shouted, according to The Associated Press.
+“This wicked system stands judged before God almighty!” he shouted, before calling the prosecutors “evil, wicked people”.

-he then pointed at the prosecutors in the case and shouted: “You two are evil, wicked people.
-You know exactly what you did.”

-In a statement released after the verdict, Los Angeles County District Attorney George Gascón praised Megan Thee Stallion’s “bravery,” and said that she “showed incredible courage and vulnerability” despite “repeated and grotesque attacks.”
+In a statement released after the verdict, Los Angeles County District Attorney George Gascón praised Megan’s “bravery,” and said that she “showed incredible courage and vulnerability” despite “repeated and grotesque attacks”.